byte13/nodered-rpi/README.md

 If on wants to access the GPIO, she must run the container as root and privileged, using the following docker parameters :
 $ docker run -p 7777:80 -u root --privileged -d <image name>

+If one wants to map a host directory inti the container, she can use the following syntax :
+$ docker run -p 7777:80 -v /HOSTDIR:<host directory> -d <image name>

 This Docker file adds NodeRED on top of byte13/rpi-raspbian-nodejs:6.11.2.
 The build possibly updates the base image and utilities.